British Newspapers Online

 It’s published by Northeast Press Ltd (part of Johnston Press) from their South Shields office and printed on the same presses as the Sunderland Echo.
 Prior to the Johnston Press takeover in 1999, it had been part of Portsmouth & Sunderland Newspapers for seven years.

-It’s a tabloid.
-There are two editions: the Jarrow & Hebburn edition and the Final.
 There are special features for each day it’s published:

 • Monday: Gazette Goals